-We have our own 12-step program.
-It works great for the impossible 18x1 and 20x1-1/8 tube changes.
+We take tube changes a little further in the bike shop.
+This method also works great for the impossible 18x1 and 20x1-1/8 tube changes.

 1. Take the entire tire off the rim